East Coast Railway zone: History

 Consequent upon the parliament's approval, East Coast Railway was the first of the seven new zones to be inaugurated by the then Prime Minister of India H. D. Deve Gowda on 8 August 1996.
 The Officer-on-Special Duty took charge of the newly declared Zone on 16 September 1996.
 Initially, only one division namely Khurda Road was attached to this railway.

-The zone became fully operational on 1 April 2003.
+The zone became fully operational on 3 April 2003.
 The Waltair division was notified to be bifurcated from the East Coast Railway zone on 27 February 2019.
 The Odisha section of Waltair division will constitute the new Rayagada division, while the Andhra Pradesh section will be a part of the South Coast Railway zone upon operationalization.

 Divisions

-The geographical jurisdiction of East Coast Railway zone extends over three states encompassing almost all of Odisha and Bastar, Mahasamund and Dantewada districts of Chhattisgarh and a minor part Palasa, Sompeta and seven other stations of Srikakulam district in Andhra Pradesh.
-The zonal headquarters is at Bhubaneswar in Odisha.
+The geographical jurisdiction of East Coast Railway zone extends over three states encompassing almost all of Odisha and Bastar, Mahasamund and Dantewada districts of Chhattisgarh and The zonal headquarters is at Bhubaneswar in Odisha.

 The zone has three divisions: Sambalpur, Khurda and Rayagada.

 The Rayagada railway division was proposed to succeed a section of the former Waltair division which will remain in the East Coast Railway zone upon bifurcation.
 The foundation stone for the zone was laid on 6 January 2025, with the demarcation of the zone finalised on 7 February 2025.